Littlefish319/Type-The-Alphabet-Practice-Suite/README.md

 Email/password works on both web and the Capacitor iOS build.

 Google/Apple sign-in for iOS is not enabled in this repo yet (it requires native configuration).
 If you want Google sign-in inside iOS, Apple will also require **Sign in with Apple**.

+### Account deletion (App Review)

+If you allow account creation, Apple generally expects in-app account deletion.
+This repo includes a delete option in the `Account` tab for signed-in users.

 ### Apple Sign-In (Web) Prerequisites